bitshares/bitshares.github.io-old/_posts/en/2015-06-08-migrating-to-bitshares-2.0.md

 ## Deprecated Features

 * Wall Messages will not be migrated as the feature is now deprecated.
-* Asset description information is no longer part of the block chain state.
+* Asset description information is no longer part of the blockchain state.
-* Account Public Data is deprecated and is no longer part of the block chain state.
+* Account Public Data is deprecated and is no longer part of the blockchain state.
-* Asset Public Data is deprecated and is no longer part of the block chain state.
+* Asset Public Data is deprecated and is no longer part of the blockchain state.
 * BitShares URL scheme: bts://... will be deprecated due to migration to hosted wallets.